Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 - Place sticky traps around the seedlings to trap hovering pests.

-- Spray neem oil at the site of infection to kill the sucking pests like stinkbugs.
+- Spray neem oil at the site of infection to kill sap-sucking pests like stinkbugs.

-- Use backyard lights at night to scare off the herbivores.
+- Install backyard lights at night to scare off herbivores.

-- Try using organic insecticides like Spinosad every other week during infestation to keep the chewing insects at bay.
+- Use organic spinosad every other week during infestation to keep the chewing insects at bay.

-Also, there are several ways to prevent these intruders from eating the Tomatoes and destroying the plants.
+There are several ways to prevent these intruders from eating the tomatoes and destroying the plants by making preparations during mid or late winter.

 Intruders | Ways to Prevent |